mechatronics-RWTH/lexci-2/README.md

    package version for your MATLAB installation.
 All available versions are listed [here](https://pypi.org/project/matlabengine/#history).
 This step can be skipped if you don't plan to automate MATLAB/Simulink through LExCI.

+To uninstall LExCI, open a PowerShell or an Anaconda prompt, activate its virtual environment, and type `pip uninstall lexci-2`.

 ## Publications